CHAPTER FOUR (Draft)

 Power and Liberty

-Harvard historian Bernard Bailyn explained the roots of this perspective in his 1967 book, “The Ideological Origins of the American Revolution”.
-Professor Bailyn provides detailed documentation of the intense debates of the decades leading up to 1776.
-He then writes:
+Bernard Bailyn explains the roots of this perspective in his detailed documentation of the intense debates that took place during the decades leading up to 1776.
+He writes:

 “The theory of politics that emerges from the political literature of the pre-Revolutionary years rests on the belief that what lay behind every political scene, the ultimate explanation of every political controversy, was the disposition of power.
 The acuteness of the colonists’ sense of this problem is, for the twentieth-century reader, one of the most striking things to be found in this eighteenth-century literature: it serves to link the Revolutionary generation to our own in the most intimate way….